brainsciencecenter/crm/util/README.md

 2. Go to https://console.cloud.google.com

+3. Navigate to APIs & Services > OAuth Consent Screen

+4. Set `Application Type = Internal` and `Application Name = Update Directory`.
+Click Save.

-3. Navigate to APIs & Services > Credentials
+5. Navigate to APIs & Services > Credentials

-4. Create Credentials > OAuth Client ID.
+6. Create Credentials > OAuth Client ID.
 Set the Application Type to Other.
-Provide a name for the application/auth token.
+Provide a name for the application/auth token (e.g. python client).
 Click "OK" at the prompt.

-5. To the right of your new credentials, click on the Download icon
+7. To the right of your new credentials, click on the Download icon

-6. On your local system, move the downloaded json to this directory with the filename "credentials.json"
+8. On your local system, move the downloaded json to this directory with the filename "credentials.json"
 ```
 mv ~/Downloads/client_secret.json ./credentials.json
 ```